IBMAppModernization/app-modernization-cf/lab2/README.md

 3. Follow the steps appropriate to your workstation operating system.
     > For MacOS and Windows, after downloading the package, run the installer.
     >
-    > For Linux, use sudo (or root if necessary) to run the installer.
+    > For Linux, use a command prompt to run the installer.

        ```
        curl -fsSL https://clis.cloud.ibm.com/install/linux | sh